 Our protests, along with those of other groups, about the latest damage to Marlborough House, one of our most important heritage assets have been heard.
 The Council has decided to refuse the retrospective application for permission to paint the exterior of the building.
 We await developments with interest.

 As members know, Marlborough House is the second most important building in Brighton and Hove.
 The current Pevsner guide calls it Brighton’s 'finest late C18 house'.
-Its construction in 1786 to a design by Robert Adam predates all of Brighton's Regency Squares, Crescents and Terraces.
+Its construction, formed from a previous red-bricked house owned Thomas Shergold, in 1786 to a design by Robert Adam predates all of Brighton's Regency Squares, Crescents and Terraces.
 Adam intended the original to look as if it were faced with Portland Stone.
 This was to achieve a classical effect and is typical of Adam.
 Adam's style has had huge influence on building design throughout Europe and beyond ever since.
 It must have been a magnificent and striking sight at a time when central Brighton had few distinctive buildings.

 Retrospective application to paint the exterior of Marlborough House

 Those who pass the Old Steine regularly have probably noticed a distinctly modern coat of off-white exterior paint recently.
 The owner has now applied for retrospective permission for this.
 The Council should, of course, grant consent before any significant work starts on Grade 1 listed buildings.
 The application lacks proper evidence to support the design principles for this project.
 We have written to register our objection in the strongest terms.
 Sadly, this is the latest in a long string of insults to this fine, unique building.
 Its history over recent years is one of shameful neglect and abuse and its integrity as a heritage asset is now seriously at risk.